 Could it be true?
 The White House was almost painted in camouflage colors during World War II.
 Thomas Jefferson stored prehistoric bones from the Lewis and Clark expedition in the East Room.
 Some Presidents were afraid to sleep in certain White House bedrooms because of ghosts.
 These and more incredible stories surrounding the most famous American home are gathered here for the amusement and the amazement of the curious.

-Updated to include information on Barack Obama, this easy-to-read book features brief biographical summaries of each President and his term of office, including his politics, events of the time, and amusing anecdotes.
+This easy-to-read book features brief biographical summaries of each president and his term of office, including his politics, events of the time, and amusing anecdotes.

 O, Say Can You See?: America's Symbols, Landmarks, and Inspiring Words